hidden-spectrum/phoenix/README.md

 ## Overview

 Phoenix abstracts away the complexity of working with different analytics SDKs by providing a single, type-safe API.
-Switch between providers like PostHog and Firebase Analytics without changing your application code.
+While originally built around Firebase Analytics, Phoenix currently supports PostHog with additional providers planned for the future.

 ## Features